martinjos/rb3_driver/README.md

 ----------------------------

-The author of this software is not associated or affiliated with Harmonix Music Systems, Inc., and this software is not in any way endorsed or approved by that company or its associates.
+The author of this software is not associated or affiliated with Harmonix Music Systems, Inc., or Nintendo Co., Ltd. and this software is not in any way endorsed or approved by those companies or their subsidiaries/associates.

 This software is provided "as-is", for educational purposes only.
-The author takes no responsibility for any attempt to use this software with Harmonix products, and provides no guarantee or affirmation that it is legal to do so in your jurisdiction.
+The author takes no responsibility for any attempt to use this software with Harmonix and/or Nintendo products, and provides no guarantee or affirmation that it is legal to do so in your jurisdiction.

-Harmonix and Rock Band are trademarks of Harmonix Music Systems, Inc.
+Harmonix and Rock Band are trademarks of Harmonix Music Systems, Inc.  Nintendo and Wii are trademarks of Nintendo Co., Ltd.  The author does not claim any rights over those trademarks.